 "Please, I've been waiting here for quite a while now."

 "Since the morning assembly ended.
-And whether you believe it or not, I skipped classes and lunch just to wait here!"
+And whether you believe me or not, I skipped classes and lunch just to wait here!"

 Lucas sighed and raked some of his fingers through his hair.
 "Seriously?
 You didn't have to go that far."

 "I couldn't help it, there's something I want to tell you and I can't move on until it's done!"

 "Alright, alright," Lucas groaned.
 "I'll listen to what you have to say."

 "Thank you," the student said.
 "The first thing I should be doing is apologizing for my actions, but I want to explain what happened before the other guys and I attacked you.
 Let's talk about this somewhere others won't hear us."